-The Space Apps Challenge is one of the largest hackathons in the universe and part of the NASA’s Open Innovation Programme.
+The Space Apps Challenge was one of the largest hackathons in the universe and part of the NASA’s Open Innovation Programme.

-For 48 hours, passionate innovators and problem solvers from all over the world are welcome to join the Space Apps Challenge, and create solutions that will be part of the next generation of space technology!
+For 48 hours, passionate innovators and problem solvers from all over the world were welcomed to join the Space Apps Challenge, and create solutions that will be part of the next generation of space technology!

 Thursday, 20 April

 Participants learned about the challenge areas from the experts and start thinking about your solution to address them!

 Saturday-Sunday, 29-30 April

 Participants created their solutions, spoke with expert mentors, pitched to a panel of judges, and stood to win a chance to represent Singapore!

 The theme for this year’s Space Apps Challenge was “Earth”.